 A Roth IRA could be a good option if you expect to be in a higher tax bracket when you retire.
 You can contribute money during your working years at a lower tax rate and then withdraw those contributions and their earnings tax-free later on.

-For 2020, the maximum amount you can contribute to a Roth IRA is $6,000.
+For 2022, as with 2021, the maximum amount you can contribute to a Roth IRA is $6,000.
 You’re allowed to increase that to $7,000 if you’re age 50 or older.
 These same limits apply to traditional IRAs.
 And it’s also worth noting that this is a cumulative limit.
 If for some reason you have both a traditional and Roth IRA, your total contributions to both accounts can’t exceed the annual limit when combined.